ATNoG/rigourous-devprivops-docs/content/development/environment_setup.md

 CMD ["/opt/fuseki/fuseki-server", "--mem", "--port=3030", "/tmp"]
 ```

+To build the image and push it to the repository, we need to run the following commands:

 ```sh
 docker build -t golang-fuseki:latest .
 docker tag golang-fuseki:latest 192.168.56.1:5000/golang-fuseki:latest
 docker push 192.168.56.1:5000/golang-fuseki:latest
 ```

+At this stage, we can leave the virtual machine and whenever it turns on all containers will be adequately started.